 607 E. Douglas Avenue,

 No one has favorited this theater yet

-The New Theatre was built and opened in 1939.
-It was renamed Victory Theatre in 1943.
+The New Theatre was opened on May 28, 1938 with Melvyn Douglas in “Fast Company” & Lew Ayres in “Spring Madness”.
+It was renamed Victory Theatre on June 24, 1943.
+In 1967 it was renamed Victory Art Cinema and began screening XXX Adult movies.
 During the summer of 1971, before I started my freshman year at college, I attended a base ball camp near Wichita, KS.
 One warm Saturday night I drove myself over to Wichita to see a movie.
 I remember a 3-D sexploitation movie entitled “The Stewardesses” was playing at the Orpheum Theatre.
 I had already seen that one up in Kansas City.
 Two other downtown movie houses were closed down.
-About three blocks from the Orpheum Theatre, I can’t recall which direction, I came across the Victory Theatre that was showing double feature XXX adult films.
+About three blocks from the Orpheum Theatre, I can’t recall which direction, I came across the Victory Art Cinema that was showing double feature XXX adult films.

-A circular box office and poster boards were made of baked orange enamal metal.
+A circular box office and poster boards were made of baked orange enamel metal.
 Yellow and orange light bulbs formed tracer patterns on the marquee underside.

-Upstairs was a long, Art-Deco furnished mezzanine where the restrooms were located.
+Upstairs was a long, Art-Deco style furnished mezzanine where the restrooms were located.
 There was no balcony.

-It was demolished in 1977 and a park was created at this address.
+The Victory Art Cinema was closed on October 30, 1977 with John Holmes in “The Danish Connection” & “Back Stage”.
+It was demolished in November 1977 and a park was created at this address.

 Just login to your account and subscribe to this theater.